Bardeen Black Holes in the Regularized $4D$ Einstein--Gauss--Bonnet Gravity: Introduction

-and $R$, $R_{\mu\nu}$ and ${R}{^\mu}_{\nu\gamma\delta}$ are, respectively, the Ricci scalar, Ricci tensor and Reimann tensor, and $g$ is the determinant of the metric tensor $g_{\mu\nu}$.
+\end{linenomath} and $R$, $R_{\mu\nu}$, and ${R}{^\mu}_{\nu\gamma\delta}$ are, respectively, the Ricci scalar, Ricci tensor, and Reimann tensor, and $g$ is the determinant of the metric tensor $g_{\mu\nu}$.
 Further, the contribution of $\mathcal{L}_{\text{GB}}$ to all the components of Einstein's equation are also proportional to ($D-4$), therefore it does not have any contribution on the gravitational dynamics in $D=4$; where $\mathcal{K}$ is the spacetime curvature measure.
 However, this can be compensate by re-scaling the coupling constant by $\alpha\to \alpha/(D-4)$, and the four-dimensional theory is defined as the limit $D\to 4$ at the level of equations of motion \cite{Glavan:2019inb}.
-Thereby the Gauss-Bonnet action bypasses all conditions of Lovelock's theorem \cite{Lovelock:1972vz} and makes a non-trivial contribution to the gravitational dynamics even in $4D$.
-Though the static spherically symmetric black hole solution of $4D$ EGB gravity is same as found earlier in the semi-classical gravity with the conformal anomaly \cite{Cai:2009ua}, in gravity theory with quantum corrections \cite{Cognola:2013fva}, and recently in the third order regularized Lovelock gravity \cite{Casalino:2020kbt}, the EGB gravity can be considered as a classical modified gravity theory on equal footing with general relativity.
-Since its inception, several works devoted to novel $4D$ EGB gravity have been reported, namely the stability, quasinormal modes and shadows of spherically symmetric black hole \cite{Konoplya:2020bxa,Guo:2020zmf}, charged black holes in AdS space \cite{Fernandes:2020rpa}, rotating black holes and their shadows \cite{Wei:2020ght,Kumar:2020owy}, Vaidya-like radiating black holes \cite{Ghosh:2020vpc}, relativistic stars solutions \cite{Doneva:2020ped}.
-The motion of a classical spinning test particle \cite{Zhang:2020qew} and thermodynamical phase transitions in AdS space \cite{Hegde:2020xlv} have also been investigated.
-The generalizations to the higher-order regularized Einstein-Lovelock theory are presented in Refs.~\cite{Konoplya:2020qqh,Casalino:2020kbt}.
-The static spherically symmetric black hole solution in the novel $4D$ EGB gravity reads as \cite{Glavan:2019inb}.
+Thereby the GB action bypasses all conditions of Lovelock's theorem \cite{Lovelock:1972vz} and makes a non-trivial contribution to the gravitational dynamics even in $4D$.
+Since its inception, several works devoted to $4D$ EGB gravity have been reported, namely the stability, quasinormal modes, and shadows of spherically symmetric black hole~\cite{Konoplya:2020bxa,Guo:2020zmf,Ghosh:2020syx}, charged black holes in AdS space \cite{Fernandes:2020rpa,Ghosh:2020ijh}, rotating black holes and their shadows \cite{Wei:2020ght,Kumar:2020owy}, Vaidya-like radiating black holes \cite{Ghosh:2020vpc}, and relativistic stars solutions \cite{Doneva:2020ped}.
+The motion of a classical spinning test particle \cite{Zhang:2020qew,Kumar:2020ltt}, gravitational lensing \cite{Islam:2020xmy,Kumar:2020sag}, and thermodynamical phase transitions in AdS space \cite{Hegde:2020xlv} have also been investigated.
+The generalizations to the higher-order regularized Einstein--Lovelock theory are presented in Refs.~\cite{Konoplya:2020qqh,Casalino:2020kbt}.
+The static spherically symmetric black hole solution in the novel $4D$ EGB gravity reads as \cite{Glavan:2019inb} \begin{linenomath}